 For the United States, the USDA Animal & Plant Health Inspection Service (APHIS) issues sanitary and phytosanitary certificates for live animals and plants, while the Food Safety & Inspection Service (FSIS), issues health certificates for meat products.
-More details on certification requirements are found in the annual FAIRS Export Certificate Report in the FAS GAIN system.
+U.S. diary certificates are completed by the Agricultural Marketing Service (AMS).
+Details on certification requirements are found in the annual FAIRS Export Certificate Report in the FAS GAIN system.